SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/001-system-overview-criteria.md

 Many universities in the UK host HPC testbeds and test nodes within their organisation.
 Notably ExCALIBUR has enabled the UK community to acquire quite a healthy set of such testbeds.
+A description can be found at <a href="https://excalibur.ac.uk/wp-content/uploads/2023/12/ExCALIBUR-HES-brochure.pdf">the old ExCALIBUR site</a>.
 Unfortunately, there are no guidelines of what a good system description should look like.

 We think that descriptions at least should enlist the type of hardware and how to get access,